 - Exocrine cells produce enzymes that help digest food in the intestine.
 Trypsin and chymotrypsin break down proteins.
 Amylase digests carbohydrates, and lipase breaks down fats.

 Diseases that might require pancreas removal surgery include:

-- Chronic pancreatitis: This is inflammation in the pancreas that gets worse over time.
+- Chronic pancreatitis.
+This inflammation in the pancreas gets worse over time.
 Surgery is sometimes done to relieve pancreatitis pain.

-- Pancreatic cancers, such as adenocarcinoma, cystadenocarcinoma, duodenal cancer, and lymphoma: These tumors begin in the pancreas but can spread to other parts of the body.
+- Pancreatic and other local cancers, such as adenocarcinoma, cystadenocarcinoma, neuroendocrine tumors, intraductal papillary neoplasms, duodenal cancer, and lymphoma.
+These tumors begin in or near the pancreas but can spread to other parts of the body.
 Cancer that spreads to the pancreas from other organs can also require surgery to remove the pancreas.

-- Injury to the pancreas: When the damage is severe enough, you may need to have the pancreas removed.
+- Injury to the pancreas.
+If the damage is severe, you may need to have your pancreas removed.

-- Hyperinsulinemic hypoglycemia: This is a condition caused by high levels of insulin, which makes your blood sugar drop very low.
+- Hyperinsulinemic hypoglycemia.
+This condition is caused by high levels of insulin, which makes your blood sugar drop very low.